Cognia accreditation badge

 Multi-Curriculum Online School

-Cambridge · Pearson Edexcel · US K-12 · Cognia · NCAA Approved
+Cognia · Approved Pearson Edexcel Centre · US K-12 · NCAA Approved

 Homeschooling in Mauritius is permissible with authorisation from the Ministry of Education.
 The Education Act requires school attendance up to age 16, but does not specify that a child must attend a physical school building.
-Mauritius's education system is Cambridge-based: the national secondary exams are the Cambridge School Certificate (O-Level) and Higher School Certificate (A-Level), administered by the Mauritius Examinations Syndicate (MES) jointly with Cambridge Assessment.
-This means CambriLearn's Cambridge curriculum aligns directly with the national qualification standard.
+Mauritius's secondary system is built on the Cambridge School Certificate and Higher School Certificate, administered by the Mauritius Examinations Syndicate (MES) jointly with Cambridge Assessment International Education.
+This means CambriLearn's International British Curriculum aligns directly with the national qualification standard.

 6